-For example, you may want to teach them about the concept of servant leadership, which suggests that bosses should go out of their way to accommodate their employees — not the other way around.
-Just make sure new managers know they don’t have to reinvent the wheel; instead, they can learn from the countless other managers that came before them.
+For example, you may want to teach them how to be a great leader through the concept of servant leadership, which suggests that bosses should go out of their way to accommodate their employees — not the other way around.
+Just make sure new managers know they don’t have to reinvent the wheel when it comes to their leadership style; instead, they can learn from the countless other managers that came before them.

-2. Supporting employees.
-A new manager will most likely be tempted to spend a lot of time thinking about what they can do to make suretheirbosses are pleased by their performance.
-While that’s totally understandable, they should instead be encouraged to put their energies towards supporting their employees’ needs.
+A new manager will most likely be tempted to spend a lot of time thinking about what they can do to make sure their bosses are pleased by their individual performance.
+While that’s totally understandable, the bottom line is that they should really step into that management role by putting their energies towards supporting their employees’ needs.